Adiba Jaigirdar: Personal life

 Jaigirdar was born in Dhaka, Bangladesh, then alternated between living in Saudi Arabia and Bangladesh as a child.
 At age ten, she and her family immigrated to Tullamore, Ireland; she has lived in the Dublin region ever since.

-Throughout much of her life, she has been one of the few people of color in a room, an experience which has shaped her writing.
+Throughout much of her life, she has been in situation where she is among only a few people of color, an experience that has shaped her writing.

 Jaigirdar identifies as a queer Muslim woman of color.
 Like characters from her novel Hani and Ishu's Guide to Fake Dating, Jaigirdar "has been told that parts of her identity cancel out others and couldn't exist in the same person."
 Her writing is now inspired by her history and with hopes that young Muslim people of color can embrace their queer identities.

 Education

 After immigrating to Ireland at age 10, Jaigirdar attended an all-girls Catholic school.

-Jaigirdar has a Bachelor of Arts in English and History from the University of Kent, as well as a Master of Arts in Postcolonial Studies from University College Dublin.
+She has a Bachelor of Arts in English and History from University College Dublin, as well as a Master of Arts in Postcolonial Studies from the University of Kent.

 Career

 Aside from writing young adult novels, Jaigirdar has been a writer for Book Riot.
 She also teaches English as a foreign language to recent immigrants to Ireland.

-Jaigirdar, choosing to write about people like herself, has stated, "My very existence is political, so the things that I write will also be seen as inherently political."
+Jaigirdar has written about people like herself and stated, "My very existence is political, so the things that I write will also be seen as inherently political."
 Like characters from her novel Hani and Ishu's Guide to Fake Dating, Jaigirdar "has been told that parts of her identity cancel out others and couldn't exist in the same person."
 Her writing is now inspired by her history and with hopes that young people of color can embrace their queer identities.